-From September 2014 all children in reception and years one and two will be entitled to free lunches as part of the Governments new Universal Infant Free School Meal policy.
+All children in reception and years one and two are entitled to free school lunches as part of the Government’s new Universal Infant Free School Meal policy.

 The menu is detailed on this page, with nutrition and allergen information also available to download for parents of children with special diets.